 left the airwaves, the line was "adopted" by G.I.
 Joe

-when a new Matt Trakker action figure was released as part of the Joe figure line under the name "Specialist Trakker", with a character bio explaining MASK and VENOM as special ops units of Joe and Cobra.
+when a new Matt Trakker action figure was released as part of the Joe figure line under the name "Specialist Trakker", with a character bio explaining MASK and VENOM as special ops units of the Joe Team and COBRA.

 at NYCC, under the "UNIT: E" umbrella, which includes Hasbro's more famous lines such as G.I.
-Joe, the Transformers
+Joe

 Not to be confused with The Mask